-Application to Launch – Once you turn on the “Launch on Touch”, here is where you have to type the Android package name of the 3rd party app.
+Launch on Touch Application – Once you turn on the “Launch on Touch”, here is where you have to type the Android package name of the 3rd party app.

-Disabling Interaction in WebPage Widget – Turning this on will disable the interaction with the webpage widget in a running playlist, means that touching the screen or clicking it where the webpage widget is located, will not make you surf into that website.
+Disable WebPage Widget Interaction – Turning this on will disable the interaction with the webpage widget in a running playlist, means that touching the screen or clicking it where the webpage widget is located, will not make you surf into that website.

 Navigate on Touch – Turning this on will allow the user (in case of touch screen as in a tablet) to touch the right or left edges of the screen in order to jump to the next slide or previous slide in the playlist.

 Keep Screen on – Turning this on will prevent from the screen to turn off when the user presses the power button (to go to sleep mode) or when it happens by timeout.
 It is useful for showcase mode.
 The default is set to off.

 Playback Clock – Turning this on will turn on the sync feature of using the clock (in front of an NTP server) for exact slide timing.
 To learn more about the sync feature, please read this technical post.